drtalks-logo-white-1.png

 Understanding Osteoporosis

 Osteoporosis, which literally means porous bone, is a condition characterized by either insufficient bone formation, excessive bone loss, or a combination of the two.
+This intricate disruption leads to diminished bone density, rendering bones fragile and prone to fractures, particularly prominent among the elderly.
+As bones gradually lose their structural integrity, the risk of fractures, especially in weight-bearing areas like the hips and spine, becomes markedly heightened.
 This can lead to an increased risk of fractures, particularly in older adults.

 The Importance of Bone Density Scans